nautobot/nautobot-app-ssot/docs/user/integrations/librenms.md

 | Identity used for diffing | Platform name | network driver |
 | Devices moved when enabling | none | only the IOS/IOS-XE split |

-In both modes a newly created Platform now gets a valid `network_driver`.
-Previously the Ansible collection FQCN was written into `network_driver`, where it resolved to no driver mappings at all.
-Existing Platforms are never modified automatically in either mode.
+In both modes a newly created Platform gets a valid `network_driver`, and existing Platforms are never modified automatically.

 Enable consolidated mode when you also run device-onboarding, which names Platforms after the netmiko driver and looks them up by name.
 Without it, the two apps create two rows for the same OS